laura-fc/adpt201781/README.md

-# adpt201781
+# README

 Welcome!
-This repository is for candidates of Adaptive's Computational Biologist I/II (Cellular Research & Innovation) position #201871.
-Here, you will find instructions in PDF format and a folder containing all the necessary data.
+This repository is for candidates of *Adaptive's Computational Biologist I/II (Cellular Research & Innovation) position #201871.* Here, you will find instructions in PDF format and a folder containing all the necessary data.

 I am happy to answer clarifying questions, but the method approach is up to you.
 If any such questions arise, please email me (lcampitelli@adaptivebiotech.com) and I will do my best to reply in a timely fashion.